hagerhardt/kldbrecode/README.md

 A set of labels for German classifications of occupations is also provided.

-To install the `kldbrecode` package from GitHub, type
+To install the `kldbrecode` package from the SSC Archive, type

+    . ssc install kldbrecode, replace

+in Stata.
+Alternatively, install `kldbrecode` rom GitHub as follows:

     . net from https://raw.githubusercontent.com/hagerhardt/kldbrecode/main/
     . net install kldbrecode, replace

-in Stata.

 For a list of the provided crosswalk functions and a basic documentation of the syntax, see